 Marking & Labeling Your Shipment

-Marking and labeling are important steps when preparing a dangerous good package for transportation.
-Labels often communicate the hazards associated with the package, and markings ensure the shipment is handled so that spills, accidents and exposure are prevented.
+Marking and labeling are essential steps when preparing a dangerous good package for transportation.
+Labels often communicate the hazards associated with the package, and markings ensure the shipment is handled to prevent spills, accidents, and exposure.
 As such, they must be applied appropriately, reflect correct information, and comply with the regulations.

 Marking

-Marking means a descriptive name, identification number, instructions, cautions, weight, specification, or UN marks, or combinations thereof, required on outer packagings of hazardous materials or dangerous goods.
+Marking means a descriptive name, identification number, instructions, cautions, weight, specification, UN marks, or combinations thereof, required on the outer packaging of hazardous materials or dangerous goods.

 The marking required: